Muharrem Jashari

-Muharrem Jashari (born 21 February 1998) is a Kosovan footballer who plays as a midfielder for Kosovan club Drita and the Kosovo national team.
+Muharrem Jashari (born 21 February 1998) is a Kosovan professional footballer who plays as a midfielder for Ukrainian Premier League club LNZ Cherkasy and the Kosovo national team.

 Club career

 Drita

-On 16 June 2021, Jashari signed a three-year contract with Football Superleague of Kosovo club Drita, and receiving squad number 10.
-Drita reportedly paid a €80 thousand transfer fee.
+On 16 June 2021, Jashari signed a three-year contract with Kosovo Superleague club Drita, and receiving squad number 10.
+Drita reportedly paid an €80 thousand transfer fee.
 On 8 July 2021, he made his debut with Drita in the 2021–22 UEFA Europa Conference League first qualifying round against the Montenegrin side Dečić after being named in the starting line-up.

+LNZ Cherkasy

+On 31 January 2024, Jashari signed for the Ukrainian Premier League club LNZ Cherkasy.

 International career

 On 31 May 2021, Jashari received a call-up from Kosovo for the friendly matches against Guinea and Gambia.
-Eight days later, he made his debut with Kosovo in a friendly match against Guinea after coming on as a substitute at 76th minute in place of Rron Broja.
+Eight days later, on 8 June 2021, he made his debut with Kosovo in a friendly match against Guinea after coming on as a substitute at 76th minute in place of Rron Broja.

+On 18 November 2024, during a 2024–25 UEFA Nations League C game against Lithuania, he scored his first goal with Kosovo at the 5th minute, but was expelled after receiving a direct red car at the end of the first half.
+Kosovo went on to win the game 1–0.